BreimerR/k-input-driver/ReadMe.md

 # K-Input-Driver

+## KIND WARNING
+***THE DRIVER DOES NOT START ON DEVICE ATTACH OR REMOVE JUST HAVEN'T CONFIGURED IT YET THUS WILL EXIT APPLICATION ON DEVICE REMOVE BUT NOT RESTART ON DEVICE INSERT***
+> Will do so once I do code cleanup and optimizations.

 The library contains simple input-driver that should be able to read from any device with a defined name..